iDroid-Project/openiBoot/README.md

 `PLATFORM=3G make openiboot.img3`

 **Compile all in tools/client/:**
-`cd tools/client && make all && cd ..`
+`cd tools/client/linux && make all && cd ..`

+- The linux client will also build on OSX with the correct libusb version installed.

 2. Installing
 ---------------------------------------------------
-**Copy openiboot.img3 into tools/client**
+**Copy openiboot.img3 into tools/client/linux**

 **Put your phone into recovery mode**: hold home whilst powering on until you see the iTunes logo.

 **Run:**
-`sudo tools/client/loadibec openiboot.img3`
+`sudo tools/client/linux/loadibec openiboot.img3`

 You should now see openiBoot on your phone, use the volume buttons to scroll to the console icon, then press home

 **Run the client:**
-sudo client/oibc
+sudo client/linux/oibc

 *NOTE: If you are on a mac, you will most likely need to do this as soon as you have selected the console - Linux does not manifest this issue.*